ngolodets/project2/README.md

 The app allows the user to search through all the parks sorted by state, add the park to the trip(s), delete the park from a trip, and delete the trip.

 ## Remaining Issues:
 I was not able to display a map showing the park location on the parks show page.
+However, the app is fully functional as it is.

 ## Features to Add/Wishlist:
 I would like to add the map to the park show (description) page.
 Moreover, I need to incorporate a mobile-friendly version.
+I would also like to add a section where the user can leave a comment or notes about particular parks, so it would be easier to keep track of attractions.